SPC-JustARandomImpostor/FNF-BobertEngine/README.md

 ## Installation:

-You must have [Haxe 4.2.5](https://haxe.org/download/version/4.2.5/) if you are building this from source If you are building, [Read this.](https://gamebanana.com/tuts/13798)
+You must have [Haxe 4.2.5](https://haxe.org/download/version/4.2.5/) if you are building this from source If you are having problems with compiling, [Read this.](https://gamebanana.com/tuts/13798)

 ## Customization: